delawaremathguy/ShoppingList17/README.md

 Feel free to use this as is, to develop further, to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-## Initial Release of XX November, 2023
+## Initial Release of 2 November, 2023

 ### What's Changed Since SL16?